KusionStack/kusionstack.io/docs/user_docs/guides/adopting/from_kubernetes.md

 }
 ```

-Save the above spec as deployment.json, execute `kcl-openapi generate model -f deployment.json` command, and all relevant KCL schema files will be generated in the current workspace, as shown in the [KCL Deployment file (Kubernetes 1.22 version)](https://github.com/KusionStack/konfig/blob/main/base/pkg/kusion_kubernetes/api/apps/v1/deployment.k).
+You can save the above spec as `deployment.json` and run `kcl-openapi generate model -f deployment.json`, and the KCL Schemas will be generated and output to your current workspace.
+Other Kubernetes models can also be saved in that spec file and can be generated similarly.

-#### 2. Write a custom front-end model
+#### 3.2.2 Design Custom Frontend Models

-Since the built-in model of Kubernetes is relatively atomic and complex, we recommend using the native model of Kubernetes as the back-end output model, further abstracting it, and exposing a more friendly and simple front-end model interface to users.
-For details, you can refer to the Konfig repository.
-The design of the [kusion_models Server](https://github.com/KusionStack/konfig/blob/main/base/pkg/kusion_models/kube/frontend/server.k) model is done.
+Since the Kubernetes built-in models are atomistic and kind of complex to beginners, we recommend taking the native model of Kubernetes as the backend output model and designing a batch of frontend models which could become a more abstract, friendlier and simpler interface to the user.
+You can refer to the design pattern in the [`Server Schema in the Konfig repo`](https://github.com/KusionStack/konfig/blob/main/base/pkg/kusion_models/kube/frontend/server.k).

-#### 3. Batch migration of configuration
+#### 3.2.3 Migrate The Configuration Data

-For the existing Kubernetes configuration data, you can follow the practice of the kube2Kcl tool, write a custom conversion script, and perform one-click migration.
-Kusion will provide the scripting scaffolding and writing guidelines in the future.
+You can develop your custom scripts to migrate your configuration data automatically.
+Kusion will later provide writing scaffolding and writing guidelines for this script.

-## 4. Migrating from Kubernetes CRD to KusionStack
+## 4. Migrate From Kubernetes CRD

-If CRD is used in your project, you can also use a similar schema, generate the KCL schema corresponding to the CRD, and declare CR based on the schema.
+If you developed CRDs, you can generate the KCL version of the CRD schemas and declare CRs based on that.

 * Generate KCL Schema from CRD

     ```
-    kcl-openapi generate model --crd --skip-validation -f your_crd.yaml
+    kcl-openapi generate model --crd --skip-validation -f <your_crd.yaml>
     ```

-* Declare CR using KCL
+* Define CR based on CRDs in KCL

-    The pattern of declaring CR using KCL is the same as that of declaring Kubernetes built-in model configuration, so I won't go into details here.
+    You can initialize the CRD schema to define a CR, or further, you can use the generated schema as a backend model and design a frontend interface for users to initialize.
+The practice is similar to what `Kusion Models` does on Kubernetes built-in models.